redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 - Added validation to verify the LDAP server URI contains a host and port when updating LDAP configuration.

+- The value of the `oss_sharding` API field had no effect in previous versions of Redis Software.
+However, `oss_sharding` is now set to take effect as part of future plans.
+Until further notice, set this field to `false` to avoid unintended impacts.

 ### Breaking changes

 Redis Software version 7.8.2 introduces the following breaking changes: